Bare offers a simple and affordable cremation option without compromising on the level of service. Click below to see the price for your area.

 4. How do I arrange a direct cremation?

 You can arrange an unattended cremation with Bare in just minutes, either online or over the phone.

-To get a quote for an at-need or imminent cremation, visit the Bare Cremation website or call 1800 071 176.
+To get a quote for an at-need or imminent cremation, visit the link here or call 1800 071 176.

-There is even the option of pre-paying in advance, to save the stress on your family and friends later.
+If this sounds like something you would want for yourself when the time comes, there is even the option of pre-paying in advance.
+This will save the stress on your family and friends later on.

 Pre-paid cremations are growing in popularity, largely because they allow you to lock in the price of the service at today’s cost, irrespective of when it is actually required.
 As the cremation is fully paid, you can rest assured that your family won’t be financially burdened by the cost of the funeral, nor will they feel the pressure to arrange an extravagant and costly funeral service.

-To get a quote for a pre-paid cremation, visit the Bare Cremation website or call 1800 202 901.
+To get a quote for a pre-paid cremation, visit Bare Prepaid Services here or call 1800 202 901.

 5. How do I plan a memorial afterwards?

 The options are endless when it comes to planning a memorial after a direct cremation.
 Our ultimate guide to planning a memorial takes you through the process and offers some ideas.

 With the money saved, family and friends have the flexibility and budget to farewell their loved one in a way that truly celebrates their unique life.